lydell/sheet/README.md

 - `indent`: The indentation to use.
 Default: Two spaces.
 - `compress`: Skip comments and whitespace.
 Default: Off.
-- `mapUrl`: Create a source map with the specified URL.
+- `map`: Create source map.
 Default: Off.
 - `file`: The name of the file that you will store the generated CSS in, which will be associated with the source map.
-Default: The filename of the source map, minus ".map" if it ends so.
-- `original`: URL to the original source.
-If `position.original` of a node is available, that is used in the first place, though.
 Default: "?".
+- `sourceMappingURL`: The url to put in the `# sourceMappingURL=` comment.
+  Default: `file + '.map'`.
-- `rootUrl`: The optional root for all relative URLs in the source map.
+- `sourceRoot`: The optional root for all relative source URLs in the source map.

 ## The MIT License (MIT)